-Overarching Need For promoting a positive learning environment.
+Overarching Need All of the needs of the students at Hains Elementary are not being met.

 How severe is the need?
 High

 Is the need trending better or Worse

 worse over time?

 Can Root Causes be Yes

 Identified?

 Priority Order 3